aws-samples/mammography-classification-workshop/README.md

 **CloudFormation**
 1. [Right-click here](sagemaker_template.yml?raw=true) and save the **sagemaker_template.yml** template file you are going to use to deploy the basic infrastructure for this workshop.
 1. <a id="raw-url" href="https://github.com/aws-samples/mammography-classification-workshop/blob/master/sagemaker_template.yml">Click here</a> to download the **sagemaker_template.yml** template file you are going to use to deploy the basic infrastructure for this workshop.
+1. <a id="raw-url" href="https://raw.githubusercontent.com/aws-samples/mammography-classification-workshop/blob/master/sagemaker_template.yml">Click here</a> to download the **sagemaker_template.yml** template file you are going to use to deploy the basic infrastructure for this workshop.
 1. Login in the [AWS Console](https://console.aws.amazon.com/console/home).
 Make sure you are in the correct region assigned for this workshop.
 1. Navigate to CloudFormation console: [https://console.aws.amazon.com/cloudformation/home](https://console.aws.amazon.com/cloudformation/home)
 1. Once there, choose **Create Stack**.